ElPengu/EdwinsPortfolio/README.md

-Welcome to the GitHub repository!
+Welcome to Edwin's GitHub repository!

 Directory - FirstFullWebsiteEdwin
 NOTE: The project here is a work in progress that is being improved as you read this!

-The personal website project is stored in this directory.
-To activate it...
+To access this website online, go to: https://pingu03.pythonanywhere.com/

+To activate it on your local computer...
+0. Download this project
-1. Enter the directory
+1. Enter the FirstFullWebsite directory
 2. (Optionally) create a virtual environment with Python: "py -m venv FirstFullWebsiteEdwin"
 3. Activate the virtual environment: "FirstFullWebsiteEdwin\Scripts\activate.bat"
 4. Run the server locally: "python manage.py runserver #PORTNUMBER". #PORTNUMBER may be 8001, for